FlowJo v10 provides an option to save your analysis, data, and plugin outputs as a single file.

 An ACS (Archival Cytometry Standard) container file combines your FCS files, the workspace, and plugin outputs into a single file that is similar to a compressed .zip file.
 ACS files can be uploaded to a server, sent to a collaborator, or generally moved around without worrying about keeping the data together since it is all contained within the ACS file.
 Using .acs is a good option for any analysis that uses plugins and data stored on a remote disk, such as a server since it keeps together all of the information needed to return to the workspace.

-The only drawback is that these ACS files do contain all your data information, so if your data files (FCS files) are large to begin with, the ACS file may take a lot of hard drive space.
+The only drawback is that ACS files do contain all your data so they may take a lot of hard drive space.

 The ACS file format was developed as a data standard by The International Society for the Advancement of Cytometry’s (ISAC) Data Standards Task Force, and details can be found in this primary research article.